 |$450 to $800||144-240 Hz||1440p to 4K||21:9 or 32:9||Advanced features like G-Sync, nice colors.
 Great for gaming.|

 |$800 or more||144-240 Hz||4K||21:9 or 32:9||Larger screen (up to 49”), advanced gaming features, much better color accuracy and image quality.
 Best for gaming, but pricey.|

 If you have $700 jumping in your pocket and have to choose between an ultrawide monitor and a decent GPU, go for the GPU right away.
 For gaming, GPU matters much more than the screen’s aspect ratio.
-In fact, the CPU also should come before the ultrawide monitor on your priority list.
+In fact, the CPU could also come before upgrading to an ultrawide monitor on your priority list.

-A decision is when you have to choose between upgrading to a better SSD or RAM, and an ultrawide monitor.
-As such, consider the following before choosing one between:
+A decision is when you have to choose between upgrading to a better SSD/RAM, and an ultrawide monitor.
+As such, consider the following before choosing one:

 a.
 Between RAM and Ultrawide Monitor

 In most cases, RAM has a limited role in gaming.
 So, if you have decent RAM, and if high-RAM-demanding games like COD Warzone are not your daily cup of tea, go for the ultrawide monitor.
 If your game types demand more RAM or the RAM you have is not enough, go for a cheaper RAM upgrade, and still buy an ultrawide monitor.
 Anyways, if gaming is your sole purpose, just don’t break the bank for RAM!

 A good SSD is hard to not recommend for any gamer.
 As a gamer, you know the importance of loading times.
 A high-end 1 TB SSD costs around $100 to $150, which can be decisive on whether or not you have money left over for the ultrawide monitor.
 Choosing between an SSD and an ultrawide monitor is tough.
 So, here are some factors to consider: